jc-gh25/jc-gh25/README.md

-I run a small home lab where AI agents talk to each other autonomously — sometimes for 200 rounds overnight.
+I run a small home lab where AI agents talk to each other autonomously — sometimes for hundreds of turns.
 I'm planning to post reports about what they do at [My Substack.](https://edwinmassey.substack.com/)

 Currently I do work evaluating LLM output for logical consistency and failure modes, and I'm starting Purdue's MS in AI Management and Policy.